 Over two thousand years ago Jesus Christ the Son of God came to this earth and lived a perfect life as a human being.
 His death at the age of 33 years was untimely and cruel, but it was all foreseen and everything happened in accordance with Gods will.
 Before Jesus departed this world, prior to his death and glorious resurrection, he made an important promise, And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
 (John 14:3).

 Two thousand years to keep a promise, in terms of human thinking, seems to be a long time and many have grown weary and lost all hope.
-The skeptics are having the time of their lives for they never believed the promise in the first place and it seems events are supporting their contention.
-But the doubters are wrong for they confuse their myopic timescale with God's well-planned timescale; they fail to differentiate between a seeming delay and a cancellation and even more so they fail to understand the scriptures and God's compassion for mankind.
+The skeptics have had the time of their lives since they never believed the promise in the first place and it seems events are supporting their contention.
+But the doubters are wrong since they confuse their myopic timescale with Gods well-planned timescale; they fail to differentiate between a seeming delay and a cancellation and even more so they fail to understand the scriptures and Gods compassion for mankind.

 First we note regrettably that the godless disbelieve his coming

 This is not a recent phenomenon for there has always been doubters going right back to the beginning of Christianity.
 Just as it was in Jesus day the same is true in our day; there are those who disregard the teachings of Jesus and nothing will convince them.
 We owe it to ourselves to respectfully examine these godless people to see if they can teach us anything of value.